mathieudutour/kayero/test/index.md

 ## Jutsu

-Kajero includes Jutsu, a very simple graphing library built with support for [Smolder](https://www.github.com/JoelOtter/smolder).
+Kayero includes Jutsu, a very simple graphing library built with support for [Smolder](https://www.github.com/JoelOtter/smolder).

 Smolder is a 'type system' (not really, but I'm not sure what to call it) for JavaScript, which will attempt to automatically restructure arbitrary data to fit a provided schema for a function.
 The actual reshaping is done by a library called, predictably, [Reshaper](https://www.github.com/JoelOtter/reshaper).

 From a user's perspective, the details don't really matter.
-Let's use Jutsu (available in Kajero code samples as **graphs**) to create a pie chart, based on the most popular GitHub repositories of 2016.
+Let's use Jutsu (available in Kayero code samples as **graphs**) to create a pie chart, based on the most popular GitHub repositories of 2016.

 ```javascript; runnable
 // Here's what the 'popular' data looks like before it's reshaped.